-And while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle until the left and right sides of the bounding box line up with the left and right edges of the document, so about there.
+Now go to the paint 03.
+PNG file we previously opened and get the move tool.
+On the document while holding down the shift key, click and drag the paint file onto the letter mask base copy document and then in the layers panel, drag the paint layer below the type layer.
+Now press control T in Windows command T on a Mac to get the transform options.
+And then while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle until the left and right sides of the bounding box line up with the left and right edges of the document.
 And then click the checkmark to commit.
 With the move tool still active, on the document while holding down the shift key, click and drag the paint layer up or down until it's positioned how you prefer.
-I'm moving my paint layer down just a bit, about there.
+I'm moving my paint layer lower just just a little bit.